poiu-de/coat-site/content/_index.md

 {{< /column >}}

 {{< column >}}
-2. Use the generated class.
+3. Then use the generated class
 ```java
 final MyConfig config=
   new ImmutableMyConfig(